-- HIPAA Compliance refers to following the proper rules in accordance with requirements and regulations set forth by the Department of Health and Human Services (DHHS) policies and guidelines.
+- HIPAA Compliance refers to adhering to the rules and requirements set forth by the Department of Health and Human Services (DHHS) policies and guidelines.

-These statuses cannot be used interchangeably; they each have their own separate purposes.
-For example, employees and businesses can become “certified” but employees cannot be “compliant.”
-The difference between the two is that “certification” is obtained by a person or company, whereas “compliance” is maintained by an organization.
+Note that these statuses cannot be used interchangeably; they each have their own separate purposes.
+For example, employees and businesses can become “certified,” but individual employees cannot be labeled “compliant.”
+The difference is that “certification” is obtained by a person or company, whereas “compliance” must be continually maintained by an organization.

-HIPAA “Certification” can be obtained by taking an exam to validate knowledge and skills in the core areas of HIPAA regulations and guidelines.
-It should be noted, however, that Health and Human Services (HHS), the government entity which manages and is responsible for enforcing the HIPAA Rule, does not endorse or otherwise recognize HIPAA Certification as a way to absolve organizations from the legal obligations of the HIPAA Security Rule.
+HIPAA “certification” can be obtained by taking an exam to validate knowledge and skills in the core areas of HIPAA regulations and guidelines.
+It should be noted, however, that the Department of Health and Human Services (DHHS) – the government entity which manages and is responsible for enforcing the HIPAA Rule – does not endorse or otherwise recognize HIPAA certification as a way to absolve organizations from the legal obligations of the HIPAA Security Rule.

-HIPAA Compliance, on the other hand, cannot be achieved by means of taking and passing an exam.
-HIPAA Compliant companies (known as covered entities, as well as their business associates) are required to perform a periodic evaluation (technical and non-technical) to establish that security policies and procedures meet HIPAA requirements.
+HIPAA compliance, on the other hand, cannot be achieved by means of taking and passing an exam.
+HIPAA compliant companies (known as covered entities, as well as their business associates) are required to perform a periodic evaluation – technical and non-technical – to establish that security policies and procedures meet HIPAA requirements.
 (Note: If you’re just beginning the process, HIPAA Vault has a helpful checklist you can use for assessment).

-When it comes to particular cloud solutions – such as those offered by HIPAA Vault – this evaluation for HIPAA compliance can be verified by independent, third-party auditors and cloud experts.
+As noted, there is no one, particular company entrusted to “certify” an organization as HIPAA compliant.
+When it comes to particular cloud solutions – such as those offered by HIPAA Vault – this evaluation for HIPAA compliance can however be verified by independent, third-party auditors and cloud experts.
 These auditors will perform extensive examinations of controls in data centers, infrastructure, and operations.
-Still, HHS states there is no one, particular company entrusted to “certify” an organization as HIPAA Compliant.